Reversal of fortune? Dark cloud over James Franco after actress' innuendo

 Amid the furor, The New York Times canceled an event at which Franco and his younger brother, Dave, were slated to promote "The Disaster Artist."
 And the accusations could jeopardize the elder Franco's path to an Oscar nomination.
 (He was previously nominated for his performance in "127 Hours.")

-Sarah Tither-Kaplan, a filmmaker and actress, claimed in a tweet that James Franco, a prolific independent filmmaker, told her the "full nudity" he purportedly asked her to do for two of his movies was not exploitative because she had signed a contract.
+Sarah Tither-Kaplan, a filmmaker and actress, claimed in a tweet that Franco told her the "full nudity" he purportedly asked her to do for two of his movies was not exploitative because she had signed a contract.

-Franco, for his part, denied accusations of sexual impropriety in an awkward appearance Tuesday evening on "The Late Show" on CBS.
+Franco, 39, denied accusations of sexual impropriety in an awkward appearance Tuesday evening on "The Late Show" on CBS.

 Related: James Franco awkwardly addresses claims on Colbert’s ‘Late Show’

-"The things that I heard that were on Twitter are not accurate, but I completely supporting people coming out and being able to have a voice," Franco told host Stephen Colbert.
+"The things that I heard that were on Twitter are not accurate, but I completely support people coming out and being able to have a voice," Franco told host Stephen Colbert.

 In an April 2014 appearance on "Live!
 With Kelly and Michael," Franco acknowledged the text message exchange: